AI Release Engineering

 Autonomous or operator-triggered rollback

-When evaluation detects deviation — quality regression, escalating error rate, unexpected tool invocation patterns — the flag toggles.
-The agent's autonomy scope contracts instantly.
-No deployment pipeline runs.
-No human needs to be on-call at 3am.
-The rollback is either operator-triggered through the FeatBit UI or autonomously executed by the agent itself through the FeatBit API.
+When evaluation detects deviation — quality regression, escalating error rate, or unexpected tool invocation patterns — flags can contract the agent's autonomy scope without redeploying application code.
+Rollback may be operator-triggered through the FeatBit UI or API, or executed by an agent operating under explicit policy constraints.

-Because FeatBit exposes a full API, an agent running inside the deployment loop can evaluate its own behavior, compare it against release criteria, and call the FeatBit API to modify its own flag state — throttling its own autonomy, activating a fallback variant, or reverting to a previous configuration.
+Because FeatBit exposes an API, an agent running inside the deployment loop can compare its own behavior against explicit release criteria and, when policy allows, request or execute a change to its own flag state — throttling autonomy, activating a fallback variant, or reverting to a safer configuration.

-The Build phase of the agent loop is where guardrail flag placement matters most — a flag at the wrong boundary gives you control theater, not real containment. .NET Aspire's live telemetry dashboard surfaces exactly which service calls, tool invocations, and async operations are latency-sensitive or error-prone during local development.
-Coding agents read that observability context and place guardrail flags precisely.
+The Build phase of the agent loop is where guardrail flag placement matters most — a flag at the wrong boundary gives you control theater, not real containment.
+Microsoft Aspire's live telemetry dashboard surfaces exactly which service calls, tool invocations, and async operations are latency-sensitive or error-prone during local development.
+Coding agents and developers can use that observability context to place guardrail flags with much better precision.

 Aspire traces → precise flag sites

-Aspire's distributed trace view shows coding agents (Claude Code, Codex, GitHub Copilot, OpenCode) exactly which method calls, sub-agent spawns, and external tool invocations are the hot paths.
-Flags land at those call sites — not at coarse service entry points that obscure the actual risk.
+Aspire's distributed trace view shows coding agents and developers which method calls, sub-agent spawns, and external tool invocations are the hot paths.
+That evidence helps place flags at the call sites that carry real operational risk rather than only at coarse service entry points.

 Resource graphs → cost guardrails

 Aspire's resource occupancy graphs reveal which agent actions drive memory, CPU, or token budget spikes during development.
-Coding agents place cost-ceiling flags at those exact operations — a guardrail that prevents a reasoning loop from consuming unbounded resources before it reaches production.
+That signal helps teams place cost-ceiling flags at the operations most likely to create runaway resource consumption before the system reaches production.

 Error heat maps → safety fence placement

 Aspire surfaces error rates per component during local test runs.
-Coding agents use that signal to place safety flags at components with non-zero error rates — turning observed development-time fragility into production guardrails before a single user request is processed.
+Teams can use that signal to place safety flags around components with repeated failures, turning observed development-time fragility into production guardrails before broad rollout.

 Automated instrumentation, not manual